bestbat/Homura/README.md

  Drakensang Online |  Crashes at start.
  Anarchy Online | Runs out of the box.
 Please let the installer create a shortcut or you are unable to start the launcher! itch | Runs out of the box.
+ GOG Galaxy | Runs out of the box.

-If you want a special game then create an issue :)
+If you want a special game or launcher then create an issue :)

 # Tweaks :wrench: